Updated WrestleMania 34 Card | 411MANIA

 * Kurt Angle and Ronda Rousey vs. Triple H and Stephanie McMahon

+* Shane McMahon & Daniel Bryan vs. Sami Zayn & Kevin Owens (If Owens & Zayn win, they’re back on Smackdown)

-* WrestleMania Women’s Battle Royal: Ruby Riott, Sarah Logan, Liv Morgan, Becky Lynch, Naomi and more to be announced
+* WrestleMania Women’s Battle Royal: Ruby Riott, Sarah Logan, Liv Morgan, Becky Lynch, Naomi, Sasha Banks, Natalya, Bayley and more to be announced

-* Andre the Giant Memorial Battle Royal: The Revival, Baron Corbin, Tye Dillinger, Mojo Rawley and more to be announced
+* Andre the Giant Memorial Battle Royal: Dash Wilder, Scott Dawson, Baron Corbin, Tye Dillinger, Mojo Rawley, Dolph Ziggler, Tyler Breeze, Fandango, Matt Hardy and more to be announced